Sairanjan-Subudhi/AWS-SKILL-BUILDER-CERTIFICATES/README.md

 # AWS-SKILL-BUILDER-CERTIFICATES

-This Repository contains all the Certificates from AWS Skilll Builder Academy
+This Repository contains all the Certificates from AWS Skilll Builder Academy.